vsouza/awesome-ios/README.md

  * [RadialMenu](https://github.com/bradjasper/radialmenu) - RadialMenu is a custom control for providing a touch context menu (like iMessage recording in iOS 8) built with Swift & POP
  * [VLDContextSheet](https://github.com/vangelov/VLDContextSheet) - Context menu similar to the one in the Pinterest iOS app
  * [cariocamenu](https://github.com/arn00s/cariocamenu) - The fastest zero-tap iOS menu.
+ * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants.

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.